kubernetes/enhancements/keps/sig-node/20190333-critical-container.md

 This proposal aims to the following:
  - Possibility to mark one or more containers in a Pod as critical in the PodSpec
- - Replace the Pod if a critical container`s container restart count reaches a threshold
+ - Replace the Pod if a critical container`s container restart count reaches a threshold.
+Pod replacement in this context is the process when all containers including the infra (pause) is terminated and re-created from the PodSpec

 ### Non-Goals

 This proposal defers the following:
- - Restart all of the containers in a Pod without destroying the whole Pod
+ - Restart all of the containers in a Pod without destroying the whole Pod (and preserving the emptyDir volumes)

 ## Proposal